Strangethought2025/SECM-Project/README.md

 This repository is protected under [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/).
 **Commercial or derivative usage requires written permission.**

+**"Society is the greatest university — and SECM is my lecture note."**

 ## 📚 Citation

 If you use SECM in your research, please cite it using the following BibTeX: